jupyterlite/xeus/README.md

 python -m pip install jupyterlite-xeus
 ```

-When running `jupyter lite build` we pass the `prefix` options and point it to the local environment / prefix we just created:
+When running `jupyter lite build`, we pass the `prefix` option and point it to the local environment / prefix we just created:

 ```bash
 jupyter lite build --XeusAddon.prefix=$WASM_ENV_PREFIX